Answer (Tyler, the Creator song)

 "Answer" is a hip-hop song by the American rapper and producer Tyler, the Creator, released as the sixth track from his third studio album Wolf (2013).
 The song was solely written and produced by Tyler, the Creator, and was released with the rest of its parent album on April 2, 2013.
 A music video accompanying a heavily shortened version of the song was released on October 8, 2013, which also featured the song "Tamale" from the same album.

 Composition

 The song features 'shimmering' organs, 'simple' electric guitar scales and a 'comforting, moody' bass.
 The lyrics involve Tyler rapping about his absent father.
-In the verses, he expresses his anger towards him, going as far as to call him a homophobic slur and comparing him to a sperm donor.
+In the verses, he expresses his anger towards him, going as far as to call him a faggot and comparing him to a sperm donor.
 The chorus, however, puts a contrast onto these lyrics, where Tyler states that if he was to call his father, he would hope that he would answer.
 The third and final verse features Tyler rapping about new developments in his group at the time, Odd Future, as well as the passing of his grandmother.